 There is a difference between maritime ethnology as Heyerdahl cultivated - and maritime archaeology investigations as they did at the centers in Roskilde.
 More or less the difference is: A): ethnology: what could they - and B): archaeology: how did they?

+What Thor Heyerdahl did was the ethnological part, and with Kon-Tiki he largely demonstrated, that a balsa raft could cross an ocean.
+He verified that it was possible for the South Americans to reach the islands in the Pacific Ocean.
 He didn't show it was possible to return to South America by balsa raft, and until today nobody have demonstrated that.

 Sail ships in historical time with their compass or astrolabe have always been able to find their way back.
 With charts and GPS is no problem at all, so to day we can't call it a challenge in navigation to sail out and get home with any craft - neither with a raft-craft.
 Therefor to locate an Easter Island behind the horizon will be no technical problem - a sea-scout with GPS can do it in his dinghy.